chadmayfield/scriptlets/README.md

 # scriptlets

 A bunch of sciptlets to automate tasks that I do often.
+(The experimental/ directory is just some fun scripts that are not finished that I just wanna do for fun.)

 * **bench_disk.sh** - a rough disk benchmarking utiltiy using dd (use tee to add to logfile and keep historical data)